SorenKyhl/SCRIBE-chromatin/README.md

 make docs       # Build only
 ```

+## Quick Start

 ### Data Setup

 SCRIBE uses experimental Hi-C and ChIP-seq data for training and validation.
 The data files are large and hosted externally.
+We provide helper functions to download an example dataset for HCT116 cells from ENCODE.

 **Data Location:**
 - Set `SCRIBE_DATA_DIR` environment variable to specify a custom location